On the tightness of the maximum of branching Brownian motion in random environment: Preliminaries

 Let us state the following simple observation, which will be used at various stages in the following: By Proposition \ref{pro:McKean} it follows that

 As a consequence, the initial condition of \eqref{eqn:linear_parabolic_equation} has exactly one zero-crossing, and it is located at $y_1$.

 In the analysis literature, it has been known for a long time that the cardinality of the set of zero-crossings of solutions to linear parabolic equations is monotonically non-increasing in time, with the earliest reference dating back to at least an article by Charles Sturm in 1836, cf.~\cite{Sturm1836memoires}.
 Nevertheless, despite this result having been known for almost two centuries by now, it was not until the eighties of the last century that Sturm's ideas really revived in the theory of linear and non-linear parabolic equations, see, e.g.,~\cite{Angenent1988zeroset, angenent1991nodalproperties, Ducrot2014propagatingterrace, evanswilliams1999zerocrossings, Nadin2012criticalwaves} for a non-exhaustive list.
-In this list, the ideas in \cite{evanswilliams1999zerocrossings} stand out, as they involve a simple and purely probabilistic proof, by interpreting the linear parabolic partial differential equations as generators of Markov processes and reducing the study of the zero-crossings to the study of Markovian transition operators acting on signed measure spaces.
+In this list, the ideas in \cite{evanswilliams1999zerocrossings} stand out, as they involve a simple and purely probabilistic proof by interpreting the linear parabolic partial differential equations as generators of Markov processes and reducing the study of the zero-crossings to the study of Markovian transition operators acting on signed measure spaces.
 A more complete history and a detailed discussion of the Sturmian principle and its applications can be found in \cite{Galaktionov2004sturmian}.

-\begin{remark} In this context, it is interesting to note that already in their seminal article on the F-KPP equation, Kolmogorov, Petrovskii and Piskunov also make use of a Sturmian principle for equations of the form \eqref{eqn:linear_parabolic_equation}, see \cite[Theorem 11]{KPP1937etude}, which is proved using a parabolic maximum principle. \end{remark}
+In this context, it is interesting to note that already in their seminal article on the F-KPP equation, Kolmogorov, Petrovskii and Piskunov also make use of a Sturmian principle for equations of the form \eqref{eqn:linear_parabolic_equation}, see \cite[Theorem~11]{KPP1937etude}, which is proved using a parabolic maximum principle.